bluecollardev/quickcommerce-v2-django/README.md

 ## QuickCommerce API supports
 - Multiple stores
+- Customer account management with QuickBooks integration
-- Product and inventory management
+- Product and categories (for your online store)
+- Inventory management with QuickBooks integration
+- Purchase orders with QuickBooks integration
 - Invoicing with QuickBooks integration
-- Tax rules
-- Customer account management
-- Integration with QuickBooks Online
+- Tax rules with QuickBooks integration
 - Importing your data from QuickBooks Desktop
 - SSO authentication via Red Hat Keycloak